darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

 ```bash
 npx hardhat flatten ./Caller.sol > ~/Caller.sol
 ```
 Copy the flattened Caller.sol to Remix and deploy it to Pangoro Smart Chain.
-Make sure that the endpoint is correct when deploying , it must be the PangoroToPangolinEndpoint's address.
+Make sure that the constructor param `_endpoint` is correct when deploying, it must be the PangoroToPangolinEndpoint's address.

 ## Run